OxfordSemantic/AdvancedWorkshop/README.md

 3. Copy and past the commands given in the exercises into the active RDFox terminal.

-4. Some files called `incompleteRules.dlog` are missing parts and require you to complete them to continue - they are clearly marked along the way.
+4. Some files called `incompleteRules.dlog` contain missing parts (using `___` as a placeholder) and require you to complete them to continue - they are clearly marked along the way.

-5. If you get stuck, take a look at the `solution.dlog` file in the corresponding`exercise` folder.
+5. If you get stuck, take a look at the `solution.dlog` file in the corresponding `exercise` folder.

 ## Useful tips & tricks